-Due to its lack of legal clarity, the job contract is an unpopular choice in China.
-This type of contract is defined by the specific task or project an employee is to work on, not the length of time.
-Once the project is completed, the employment relationship comes to an end, and the company must pay severance to the employee.
-No probationary periods are permitted.
+A job contract is defined by the task or project the employee is to work on, not the length of time.
+This type of contract allows a company to hire a person to implement a specific project.
+Once the project is completed, the employment relationship comes to an end.
+At that stage, the company needs to make a severance payment to the employee accordingly.

 Job contracts are sometimes used for seasonal jobs where the scope of work can be defined very clearly.
-However, in most cases, defining the completion of a project can prove to be a challenge.
-The relevant legal framework offers no guidance on what to do when a project is left uncompleted, or how employees should be compensated in such a case, making job contracts more prone to disputes and even litigation.
+However, in most cases, defining the scope of work proves to be a challenge.
+It is often hard to adequately define the completion of a project.
+The relevant legal framework offers no guidance on what to do when a project is left uncompleted for whatever reason, or how employees should be compensated in such a case.